It’s time for the second episode of Cinnamon Bear. We will finally be learning all about this business of de-growing!

-The actor who voiced Weary Willie the Stork was Gale Gordon, who, among other things, is the man who you will remember as the second actor to play Mr. Wilson on the Dennis the Menace television show!
+The actor who voiced Weary Willie the Stork was Gale Gordon, who, among other things, is the man who you may remember as the second Mr. Wilson on the Dennis the Menace television show!
 Cool, huh?
 I think so, too!

 The Cinnamon Bear Episode 2 – Weary Willie the Stork

 Opening: Cinnamon Bear Theme

 Announcer: Now on we go with the story of Judy and Jimmy and the Cinnamon Bear!
 If you’ll remember, the twins went up into the attic to hunt for a missing Christmas tree ornament, the silver star.
 While searching through an old trunk, they found a little toy cinnamon bear only four inches tall, but when they looked at him through the big telescope he got very much larger, and started to talk to them.
 What’s more, he told Judy and Jimmy that he could show them how to de-grow, until they were just as small as he, so they could all chase the Crazy Quilt Dragon who had stolen their beautiful silver star out of the trunk.
 At this very minute, Judy is mighty anxious to learn all about this business of de-growing.